 North Island Choral Society

 North Island Choral Society is a mixed voice community choir which sings classical and traditional music.
 We are located in the beautiful Comox Valley on Vancouver Island BC.
 Joining the choir does not require an audition, just a love of music and a desire to sing.
 Reading music while desirable is not necessary.
-The choir presents two concerts a year, one in December when it performs major works which have included Bach’s Magnificat, Medelssohn’s Elijah and Mozart’s Requiem.
+The choir presents two concerts a year, one in December when it performs major works which have included Bach’s Magnificat, Mendelssohn’s Elijah and Mozart’s Requiem.
 There is also a Spring Concert usually in April.

 The choir meets every Tuesday evening 7:00 – 9:00 pm at Mark Isfeld School 1551 Lerwick Road.
 Courtenay.

 Membership fees are $70 per session, $30 for students, Winter and Spring sessions.